Ducks, not the Ducks

 Never say never.

-Here I am wearing my heeled ducks with my Ann Taylor floral tweed skirt, a denim jacket, navy blue cashmere sweater (turned backwards), tights and a long pendant statement necklace that originally was an earring.
+Here I am wearing my heeled ducks with floral tweed skirt, a denim jacket, navy blue cashmere sweater (turned backwards), tights and a long pendant statement necklace that originally was an earring.

 I love to create also an outer outfit.
 As an outer layer I wore a belted shearling coat and big mixed material hat.
 The blue gloves pick up the blue shades in the skirt’s floral pattern and the blue of the boots, while the bag picks up the brown shades of the outfit.